How to watch BT Sport abroad (2018)

 If you’re already using a VPN and you see the error message “This content is only available to viewers in the UK” then its bad news.
-It means your VPN provider’s IP address has been blacklisted.
-In 2017 broadcasters, including BT Sport, started clamping down customers using VPNs to access content while abroad (due to licensing reasons).
+It means your VPN provider’s IP address has been blacklisted by BT Sport.
+This is pretty common with broadcasters as they’ve been clamping on VPNs since 2016 (due to licensing reasons).

 Luckily, there’s already a workaround in place.
 You need to buy a VPN with a dedicated IP address.
 This way, only you will be streaming BT Sport from the IP address, so you won’t download an abnormal amount of data (as a VPN isn’t sharing it with all of its customers).

 Why do I need a VPN to watch BT Sport?

 BT Sport, like any broadcaster, is subject to its licences.
 This means it cannot broadcast live pictures to countries where it doesn’t own the broadcast rights.
 This is why you won’t be able to watch live sports, via the BT Sport app or website, when you’re in a foreign country.
 Unless you have a VPN.